LinusDietz/VU_PresTeX/README.md

-PresTeX VU
+PresTeX VU (beta)
 =======

-A LaTeX Beamer template for presentations at Vilnius Universiy
+A LaTeX Beamer template for presentations at Vilnius Universiy.

 Setup
 -----

-Furthermore, edit the <code>config/metainfo.tex</code> file to include
+Edit the <code>config/metainfo.tex</code> file to include
 * your name,
 * the title and subtitle of your presentation and
 * the presentation date.